kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ./bin/grakn.sh start
 ```

+This will start:

-This will start an instance of Cassandra, which serves as the supported backend for Grakn.
-It starts also Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser dashboard.
+* an instance of Cassandra, which serves as the supported backend for Grakn.
+* Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser dashboard.
+* Apache Kafka.
+* Apache Zookeeper.

 {% include note.html content="**Useful commands**  <br />
 To start Grakn, run `grakn.sh start`.